heinrich-r/heinrich-r/README.md

 # Hi there, nice to e-meet you 👋

 I'm a **Software engineering manager** with multiple years of experience in multiple industries across multiple countries (🇿🇦🇦🇪🇲🇾).
-Though I don't get time to actively code in my day-to-day role, I still love to tinker around and work on some personal projects.
+I might not get time to actively code in my day-to-day role anymore, but I still love to tinker around and work on some personal projects and scripts for hacking or my homelab.

 # 🛠 I'm currently working on ...